 Carlos DeCastro III, MD, directs the training of adult medical hematology/oncology fellows.
 Susan Kreissman, MD, directs the pediatric hematology/oncology fellows.
 Joseph Salama, MD, directs the radiation residents.
 Katherine Peters, MD, PhD, directs the neuro-oncology fellows.
 Paula Lee, MD, MPH, directs the gynecological oncology fellows.

-The DCI is also a major supporter of the Southeast Fellows Research Skills Retreat, an intensive off-site 3 day program attended by all of our oncology fellow trainees and faculty from Duke, UNC, Medical University of South Carolina, East Carolina University, Virginia Commonwealth University, and University of Virginia, providing formalized education on scientific writing, grant writing, design of clinical studies, and career path development.
+The DCI is also a major supporter of the Southeast Fellows Research Skills Retreat, an intensive off-site three-day program attended by all our oncology fellow trainees and faculty from Duke, UNC, Medical University of South Carolina, East Carolina University, Virginia Commonwealth University, and University of Virginia, providing formalized education on scientific writing, grant writing, design of clinical studies, and career path development.

-The CTSA funded TL1 Program provides 2 years of training in translational research and a rigorous academic training in the quantitative and methodological principles of clinical research required to excel in today's dynamic clinical research environment.
+The CTSA-funded TL1 Program provides two years of training in translational research and a rigorous academic training in the quantitative and methodological principles of clinical research required to excel in today's dynamic clinical research environment.
 The Program leads to a Master of Health Sciences in Clinical Research awarded by the Duke School of Medicine.
-Participants take courses in statistical analysis, clinical research, research management and responsible conduct of research.
+Participants take courses in statistical analysis, clinical research, research management, and responsible conduct of research.